juliankrispel/react-text-selection-popover/README.md

 MIT © [juliankrispel](https://github.com/juliankrispel)

+## Wanna collaborate?

+Just ask me, I'll add you as collaborator!
+Any help I can get to make better software together I'll take it!

 ## Shoutouts

 This was originally written during some freelance work for [Spectrum](https://spectrum.chat/).
 Shoutout to their awesomeness for letting me do all my work for them in the open!